 How Dan Schneider Abused His Power at Nickelodeon

 But back to Dan Schneider and the accusations of child abuse from Anonymous in 2011.
 What was the cause of concern which notified the hacktivist group about the possibility of abuse behind the scenes at Nickelodeon?
-Let’s start with Dan Schneider and his weird obsession with kids’ feet.
+Let’s start with Dan Schneider's weird kids' foot fetish.

 Schneider tweeted cryptic and bizarre tweets for years about his star's feet and toes.
 This included posting pictures of young girls' toes and asking his followers to guess whose toes they were.
-It's definitely not the type of behavior you would expect from someone used to working professionally with children.
+Dan Schneider's public display of his foot fetish is definitely not the type of behavior you would expect from someone used to working professionally with children.

 If asking children to send in pictures of their feet wasn’t creepy enough, Dan Schneider also wrote a bunch of weird and inappropriate situations for the child actors on his show.
 There are so many sexualized scenes of high-schoolers in his show Victorious.
 Take a look at this clip where the main character, played by Victoria Justice, was “made into a sandwich” where she was the meat inside of a hamburger.
 Or this highly sexualized deleted scene in an episode of Victorious.
 Keep in mind, this is supposed to be a children’s show.

 Then there is also that really inappropriate clip from a "behind the scenes" of The Amanda Show where Schneider is in a hot tub with Amanda Bynes.
 Amanda Bynes, as you may remember, had a high profile public breakdown and accused her father of sexually abusing her.
 She later retracted that statement, but it does make us wonder if the sexual abuse was from a “father figure” instead of her biological father.

 Then there was Jamie Lynn Spears (Britney Spears’ younger sister), the star of Zoey 101, who ended up having a baby at 16 years old.